 Housing Strategy

 The City of Spruce Grove is a vibrant, dynamic community of nearly 40,000 people.
 Over the next 20 years, the population is anticipated to increase by more than 25,000.
-To accommodate and responsibly plan for this growth, the City is developing a Housing Strategy, reviewing our housing inventory and assessing what types of housing may be needed in the future.
+To accommodate and responsibly plan for this growth, the City developed a Housing Strategy, which identifies short-term initiatives and long-term actions to respond to the City’s housing needs and inform decisions on land use and development.

 The next step in the Housing Strategy project was to engage with the community to gather the input necessary to enable the development of the housing strategy.
 A variety of engagement tactics were used to engage the community from June 3, 2024 - July 24, 2024.
 An overview of these tactics and the information collected can be found in the Housing Strategy Engagement: What We Heard Report.